Ways to Boost Your Facebook Organic Reach

 Content is Still King

 Brandon noticed that the Facebook algorithm responded positively when Facebook users were more engaged with the content posted on branded Facebook web pages.
-One significant factor to boost Facebook recognition was when any Facebook user spent a lot of time visiting the branded Facebook web page content or made repeat visits to the same branded web page.
+One significant factor in boosting Facebook recognition was when any Facebook user spent a lot of time visiting the branded Facebook web page content or made repeat visits to the same branded web page.

-This means that high-quality content that has relevance for Facebook users, which posts on a branded Facebook web page, is really important.
+This means high-quality content relevant to Facebook users, posted on a branded web page, is really important.

-Brandon recommends that commercial enterprises wanting to get more organic Facebook exposure should use the Facebook Insights feature, which is a free tool, offered by Facebook that gives helpful information about likes, visits, people, posts, and reaches on Facebook.
+Brandon recommends that commercial enterprises wanting to get more organic Facebook exposure should use the Facebook Insights feature, a free tool offered by Facebook that gives helpful information about likes, visits, people, posts, and reaches on Facebook.

 Check the Success of the Competition